1. Get mental stimulation

 6. Improve your cholesterol

-High levels of LDL (“bad”) cholesterol are associated with an increased the risk of dementia.
+High levels of LDL (“bad”) cholesterol are associated with an increased risk of dementia.
 Diet, exercise, weight control, and avoiding tobacco will go a long way toward improving your cholesterol levels.
 But if you need more help, ask your doctor about medication.

 7. Consider low-dose aspirin